 When you are prepping salads for a party, particularly ones that will likely be outdoors and in warm weather, consider dressing them with a vinaigrette of some kind rather than a mayonnaise based dressing.
 That will allow them to sit out for much longer and remain food safe without the need for refrigeration.

 Leaving out the mayo, though, certainly does not mean leaving out the flavor.
 This particular pasta salad gets a Middle Eastern flavor profile with the addition of chickpeas, za'atar and a touch of tahini in the vinaigrette.
 It thickened up the dressing and gave it a great nutty flavor.
 Seasonal garlic scapes from the farmer's market add a burst of flavor but feel free to use regular garlic if you can't find the scapes.
 Their season is very delicious but also sadly very short.

-Add the pasta to a large pot of boiling salted water and cook according to the package directions.
-Drain the cooked pasta and return to the pot.
-Stir in the rinsed and drained chickpeas as well as the baby spinach leaves.
-Note that the residual heat of the pasta will cook the spinach down a bit.
+Add pasta to a large pot of boiling salted water and cook according to package directions.
+Drain cooked pasta and return to pot.
+Stir in rinsed and drained chickpeas as well as baby spinach leaves.
+The residual heat of the pasta will cook spinach down a bit.

-Make the dressing by whisking together the chopped garlic scapes or minced garlic, olive oil, fresh lemon juice, sesame paste, water, red pepper flakes, dried oregano, ground black pepper and salt.
+Make dressing by whisking together chopped garlic scapes or minced garlic, olive oil, fresh lemon juice, sesame paste, water, red pepper flakes, dried oregano, ground black pepper, and salt.

-Toss the pasta, spinach and chickpeas with the dressing and serve at room temperature.
+Toss pasta, spinach, and chickpeas with dressing and serve at room temperature.